bmcorser/_bmcorser.github.io/blog/2015/11/21/fun-with-permutations.rst

     def compose_left_right(left, right):
         return lambda x: left(right(x))

-The above function just takes two functions and returns a closure that will call ``left`` with the return value of ``right``.
+The above function just takes a pair and returns a closure that will call ``left`` with the return value of ``right``.
 Let’s put it into action with a simple composition:

 .. code-block:: python